chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 ## Step 6 — Test new record compliance

-So far, the information we have been seeing about our cluster is information about the containers and images in the cluster's control plane.
+So far, the information we have been seeing about our cluster concerns the containers and images running in the cluster's control plane.

 Now, let’s deploy a new image, starting with a generic NGINX image.